ramner98/linux-booster/README.md

 ## System requirements
 #

-#### Minimum requirements for office use without using a browser (there is a theoretical possibility of using an old or very minimal browser)
+#### Minimum requirements for office use included browser use and video viewing (Must use palemoon-browser which comes as an option during installation)

-Pentium processor with 1 core
+x64 processor with 1 core

-396 RAM memory + 396 zram memory
+512MB RAM memory + 512MB zram memory

-2 GB of swap memory on the hard disk
+4GB of swap memory on the hard disk

-30 GB hard disk
+32GB hard disk

 LXDE Desktop

-#### Minimum requirements for full office use included browser use and video viewing (recommended to use chromium but firefox can also work)
+#### Minimum requirements for full office use included browser use and video viewing (recommended to use palemoon but chromium and firefox can also work)

-Pentium processor with 1 core
+x64 processor with 1 core

-768 RAM memory + 768 zram memory
+768MB RAM memory + 768MB zram memory

 4GB of swap memory on the hard disk

-30 GB hard disk
+32 GB hard disk

 LXDE Desktop

 #### Minimum requirements for performing advanced operations such as virtualization

 Dual core processor

-2048 ram memory + 2048 zram memory
+2048MB RAM memory + 2048MB zram memory

 8GB of swap memory on the hard disk